- £738 per week

 Pets: One well behaved dog welcome, please be aware of our booking information regarding pets.

 Also provided: Towels.
 Books and Games.
 Hairdryers.
-Travel Cot - please request on booking.
+Travel Cot and Highchair - please request on booking.
 Welcome pack.

 Notes: This is a non-smoking property.
 There is a steep, narrow-tread Norfolk winder staircase to the first floor, which is unlikely to be suitable for toddlers or those with mobility problems.
 Mobile reception – variable.

-Saxlingham Nethergate is a picturesque village with a cricket green and a pretty 14th century church with a wealth of medieval stained glass and yet it is just a short drive from the vibrant city of Norwich.
+Saxlingham Nethergate is a picturesque village with a cricket green and a pretty 14th century church with a wealth of medieval stained glass.
 The nearby village of Stoke Holy Cross hosts the award winning Wildebeest Arms, a lovely gastro pub with a great atmosphere.
 Also in Stoke Holy Cross, is the recently refurbished restaurant Stoke Mill for contemporary, fine dining.
 The Tas Valley, in the vicinity, is a super place for birdwatching, peaceful walks and keen fishermen can access both Carp and Coarse fishing at Taswood Lakes.
 The nearby Boudicca’s Way is a long distance Norfolk Trail that you can either cycle or walk and if golf is your thing, there is an excellent 18-hole golf course and floodlit driving range at Dunston Hall.
-Just a short drive takes you to elegant Norwich City with its café culture, cathedrals, castle, museums, fabulous boutique shopping, theatres, cinema complexes and a myriad of restaurants and eateries and the cottage is also within easy driving distance of The Broads and some stunning east coast beaches.
 There is something for everyone in this part of the county - one visit will not be enough.